v1s1t0r999/LocateMe/README.md

 - ***Also you'll be gifted a "Virtual Voice Assistant"(like Iron-Man's FRIDAY, but on your PC, not in a suit!!) from us.***
 ##
 ## :warning: Requirements :warning:
 A Linux-based operating system.
-We recommend or Kali 2020.x (rolling edition). `LocateMe` needs some tools and modules to work:
+We recommend or Kali 2020.x or later (rolling edition). `LocateMe` needs some tools and modules to work:
   - `Python3.5+`(May work on older versions)
   - `Selenium Module`
-  - `geckodriver` (Gets cloned with the repo)
+  - `geckodriver binary` (Gets cloned with the repo)
   - `Xterm` (Support for gnome-terminal will come in future updates)
   - `FigLet` (Needed for those amazing Ascii's)
   - `Lolcat` (Needed to give an awesome look to the Ascii's)
   - `wmctrl`

+To install these tools manually, execute:
+- ```apt-get install python3 xterm lolcat figlet wmctrl && pip install selenium && wget https://github.com/mozilla/geckodriver/releases/download/v0.29.1/geckodriver-v0.29.1-linux32.tar.gz && tar -xvf geckodriver-v0.29.1-linux32.tar.gz && mv geckodriver /usr/local/bin && rm geckodriver-v0.29.1-linux32.tar.gz```

 **Nevertheless, `LocateMe` will automatically check and install these tools on startup😄**